$2,500 Awaits Winners of Lorian Hemingway Short Story Competition

-What to submit:• Stories must be original unpublished fiction, typed and double-spaced, and may not exceed 3,500 words in length.
-We have extended our word limit for the first time in thirty years to 3,500 words rather than 3,000.
+- What to submit: Stories must be original unpublished fiction, typed and double-spaced, and may not exceed 3,500 words in length.
 There are no theme or genre restrictions.
-Copyright remains property of the author.
+Copyright remains the property of the author.

-Deadlines and Entry Fees:• The entry fee is $15 for each story postmarked by May 1, 2015.
-The late entry fee is $20 for each story postmarked by May15, 2015.
+- Deadlines and Entry Fees: The entry fee is $15 for each story postmarked by May 1, 2016.
+The late entry fee is $20 for each story postmarked by May 15, 2016.
 We encourage you to enter by May 1 if at all possible, but please know that your story will still be accepted if you meet the later deadline.
-Entries postmarked after May 15, 2015 will not be accepted.
-Entries submitted online after May15, 2015 will not be accepted.
-Writers may submit for the 2016 competition beginning May16, 2016.
+Entries postmarked after May 15, 2016 will not be accepted.
+Entries submitted online after May 15, 2016 will not be accepted.
+Writers may submit for the 2017 competition beginning May 16, 2016.